-- Personal performance of HoAF is not based on measures that conflict with the independence of opinions - The HoAF does not have reporting lines to Underwriting or Reinsurance - The HoAF has day to day reporting lines to the Finance Director, CEO and overall to the Board of Directors with the prerogative to raise issues directly with the Board of Directors if required - The HoAF does not have direct responsibility for premium rates or reinsurance purchase - All pricing / reinsurance decisions are subject to approval by committees and its Board of Directors.
+- Personal performance of HoAF is not based on measures that conflict with the independence of opinions. - The remuneration of the actuarial function is not dependent on company performance. - The HoAF does not have reporting lines to Underwriting or Reinsurance. - The HoAF has day to day reporting lines to the Finance Director, CEO and overall to the Board of Directors with the prerogative to raise issues directly with the Board of Directors if required. - The HoAF does not have direct responsibility for premium rates or reinsurance purchase. - All pricing / reinsurance decisions are subject to approval by Committees and the Board of Directors.